brainfo/histogpt_lv/README.md

 - Loads one `.h5` file, optionally limits patches (for memory), converts features to bfloat16, and runs a forward pass under autocast.
 - Produces logits → softmax probabilities → predicted class and human-readable diagnosis, with confidence; optionally saves a JSON or text record.

+Note: FlashAttention is not required for inference.
+The loader sets `use_flash_attn=False`.

 Run inference on one slide:

 ```bash